roycetech/applescript-core/README.md

 Here are a few extra points to note when you're writing your README:

-*   Keep it up-to-date - It is a good practise to make sure your file is always up-to-date.
+*   Keep it up-to-date - It is a good practice to make sure your file is always up-to-date.
 In case there are changes make sure to update the file where necessary.
 *   Resources